BlogEnglishHow to Write a TEEL Paragraph in 4 Steps 😌

 E for Example

-In the example section of the paragraph, you are required to extract important quotes in your text to support you overarching theme and thesis.
+In the example section of the paragraph, you are required to choose an important quote from your text to support your overarching theme and thesis.

 E for Explanation